alaeddinejebali/JavaScript-Wait-for-set-of-asynchronous-callback-functions/README.md

 # How to Wait for set of asynchronous callback functions?

-My idea is to emulate too many calls to APIs and do a job when they ALL respond.
+My idea is to emulate too many calls to APIs and do a job when ALL of them respond.

 ```javascript
 function getRandomTimoutValue(){